 Students who graduate from the MSPA program are eligible to sit for the Physician Assistant National Certifying Exam (PANCE) in order to practice as Physician Assistants.

-To apply for admission into the B.S./M.S. program, contact the NYIT Office of Admissions at 516.686.7520 or complete an online undergraduate admission form.
+To apply for admission into the B.S./M.S. program, contact the NYIT Office of Admissions at 516.686.7520 or complete an online application.

 Please read this Fact Sheet before applying.